hashicorp/design-system/website/docs/icons/usage-guidelines/partials/code/how-to-use.md

 ## How to use icons

-Helios icons can be used in many ways.
+icons can be used in many ways.
 The package can be installed as an [Ember addon](#using-icons-in-ember-apps) for the convenience of using a component with strong defaults.
 It can also be [consumed in React applications](#using-icons-in-react-apps) via direct import of the SVG file or as a standalone React/SVG icon component.

 ### Using icons in Ember apps